Sneaky expenses that can wreck your budgetFinances

 - Unused monthly services

 Tip: Review your monthly credit card or bank statements line by line.
 It’s an easy way to identify services you may not be using or no longer need.
-This is also where many “automatic renewal” options will show up, so you can turn them off to avoid unexpected or unwanted charges.
+This is also where many “automatic renewal” options will show up, so you can cancel them to avoid unexpected or unwanted charges.

 - Carrying a credit card balance